ttl84/filereader/readme.txt

 filereader library
-Interpret a file and make its contents accessible in a program
+Interface with a file written in a special format.

 Grammar:
 S -> Statement*